-Upright MRI scans can potentially pick-up problems that are missed or underestimated by conventional MRI scans as they can take images in natural weight-bearing positions, including sitting, standing, leaning or lying.
-Unlike some upright imaging centres, Medserena only uses the largest MRI system currently available to image the whole spine, including the neck, whilst weight-bearing.
+Upright MRI scans can potentially pick-up problems that are missed or underestimated by conventional MRI scans as they take images in natural weight-bearing positions, including standing, sitting, leaning or lying.

-We have also developed a technique we call variPOSE™ (i.e., variable poses) to image the spine whilst in neutral, flexion (bending) and extended positions or rotational for the Craniocervical Junction (CCJ), allowing for a more accurate view on the effects of gravity and posture on joints and soft tissue.
+We also offer an option called variPOSE™ (variable pose) for multiple images of the spine in neutral, flexion (bending) and extended positions or rotational for the Craniocervical Junction (CCJ).
+This allows us to thoroughly assess the effects of gravity and posture on joints and soft tissue.

 Upright MRI scans are also a more comfortable solution for larger/ heavier patients who might have difficulty fitting comfortably into a conventional tunnel scanner, as they can accommodate weights of up to 35 stone(226kg).